gtc-gh/AmongUs/README.md

 ## Information Extraction
 The project is used to retrieve all relevant information from a specific version of AOSP to 2 CSV files.
 The maiximize length for a single cell is 32767.

+Input:

-Input: path to a specific version of AOSP.
+The path to a specific version of AOSP.

 Output: